-- The object AB is placed between the principal focus F1 and the Optical center O of the convex lens.
+- Object AB is placed between the principal focus F1 and the Optical center O of the convex lens.

-- Another ray of light from the A travels through the Optical center O of the convex lens and passes through the lens along the straight line.
+- Another ray of light from the A travels through the Optical center O of the convex lens and passes through the lens along a straight line.

-- Used to study the skin diseases by a dermatologist.
+- Used to study skin diseases by a dermatologist.

 - Used to study biological specimens such as Hair, Blood, Skin, Nails, Semen, etc.

-- Used in microbiology to study about small organisms such as Fungi, Algae, Diatoms, etc.
+- Used in microbiology to study small organisms such as Fungi, Algae, Diatoms, etc.

-- Used in magnification of small parts of different objects such as small parts of watch, mobiles, etc.
+- Used in magnification of small parts of different objects such as small parts of watches, mobiles, etc.